lat-lon/deegree-workshop/README.md

 Open the deegree services console: [http://localhost:8080/deegree-webservices](http://localhost:8080/deegree-webservices)

-## Create WFS serving INSPIRE data theme Protected Sites
+## Start deegree WFS serving INSPIRE data theme Protected Sites

 To configure a INSPIRE direct-access download service based on deegree WFS 2.0 serving harmonized data the following steps are needed:

-1. Create the database and schema
+1. Create the database and schema with the provided SQL scripts using pgAdmin or use the shell script `scripts/setupDB.sh`

-2. Add the GML application schema to the deegree workspace
+2. Select and reload the workspace for Protected Sites in the deegree service console

-3. Create the database connection configuration file

-4. Create the SQLFeatureStore configuration file

-5. Create the WFS service configuration file

 Each workspace bundle (deegree3-workspace-cp.zip and deegree3-workspace-ps.zip) contains the following resources: